esp-rs/book/src/frequently-asked-questions.md

 - Cargo provides some default profiles; we recommend using the [`release` profile][release-profile] as it optimizes and removes debug symbols.
 - Cargo allows different [profile settings][profile-settings-cargo], which can make a difference in the resulting size of the artifact.
   - See [Optimizations: the speed size tradeoff][embedded-book-tradeoffs] of The Embedded Rust Book.
-- Be careful when using external dependencies, as they can increase the size of your resulting artifact
+- Be careful when using external dependencies, as they can increase the size of your resulting artifact.
 - Filter log messages if they are not going to be useful or read.

 [embedded-book-tradeoffs]: https://docs.rust-embedded.org/book/unsorted/speed-vs-size.html